ThinkUpLLC/ThinkUp/tests/README.md

 an empty copy of the ThinkUp database structure to execute a test, then drop all the tables in it when the test is complete.
 After you call the parent `setUp()` method in your test's `setUp()`, insert the data your test requires.

 Best practices for writing tests are still getting developed.
-In the meantime, use some existing tests as examples.
+In the meantime, use existing tests as examples.

 ### Model Tests (`all_model_tests.php`)